SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 ---
 layout: center
 ---

 <a href="https://www.figma.com/">
   <img alt="Figma" src="/images/figma.png" />
 </a>

 <!--
 - Highly interactive web applications like Figma
 - If you're building something that is closer to an app than a website...
   - Then SPA is probably the best architecture for your project
-  - Figma is like that: it's basically Adobe Illustrator in the browser
+  - Figma is like that: it's basically Adobe Illustrator in the browser...
+  - With tons of real-time collaboration features built in
 - But problems arise when you try to use this architecture in other contexts...
 -->